Autonio-Foundation/smartdex-trade-backend/README.md

     yarn start:js
     ```

-## Client for your relayer's API
+## Client for your backend APIs

-Since the `0x-launch-kit` relayer adheres to V2 of the [Standard Relayer API Specification](https://github.com/0xProject/standard-relayer-api/), you can use [0x Connect](https://0xproject.com/docs/connect) (an HTTP/Websocket client) to make calls to your relayer (e.g submit an order, get all orders, etc...)

-Learn how to use 0x Connect to interact with your `0x-launch-kit` relayer in [this tutorial](https://0xproject.com/wiki#Find,-Submit,-Fill-Order-From-Relayer).

-To quickly check if your relayer is up-and-running, send it this CURL request from the command-line:
+To quickly check if your backend (relayer) is up-and-running, send it this CURL request from the command-line:

 ```sh
 curl http://localhost:3000/v2/orders
 ```

-If everything is working as expected, you should see this response:
+If everything is working as expected, you should see a similar response:

 ```
 {